linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Call out Dock

-When the Dock is set as "Always Hidden", slide in upward from the bottom edge of the screen to call out the Dock at the bottom and slide in downward from the upper edge of the screen to call out the Dock at the top.
+When the Dock is set as "Always Hidden", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.

 ### Backward/Forward

-Slide left to enter the next page and right to the previous page.
+In Browser, slide to the left to enter the next page and slide to the right to return to the previous page.

-### Scroll the Screen
+### Scroll Screen

-The content goes upward, downward, left and right with the corresponding screen scrolling operation vertically and horizontally.
+The scrolling directions of the screen are the same as where your finger goes.

 ### Zoom in/out

 Pinch two fingers to zoom out on the webpage or picture.
 Open two fingers to zoom in on the webpage or picture.